JuliaDynamics/ChaosTools.jl/docs/src/lyapunovs.md

 As you can see, using `τ = 15` is not a great choice!
 The estimates with `τ = 7` though are very good (the actual value is around `λ ≈ 0.89...`).
+Notice that above a linear regression was done over the whole curves, which doesn't make sense.
+One should identify a linear scaling region and extract the slope of that one.
+The function `linear_region` from [FractalDimensions.jl](https://github.com/JuliaDynamics/FractalDimensions.jl) does this!